yedino/galaxy42/doc/msvc-instructions.md

 ### MSVC:
-Creating project for Visual Studo (.sln and .vcxproj's) using Cmake-GUI
+Creating project for Visual Studo (.sln and .vcxproj's) using Cmake-GUI Make sure you are able to write in "where to build the binaries"(if not you will have problem with finding "BOOST" etc.).

 __Provide dependencies (libboost and libsodium):__
 - Pre-compiled binaries can be found on libboost/libsodium official pages.